Robert-van-Engelen/Forth500/manual.md

 ### Floating point constants

+Floating point values are parsed in base 10.
+Floating point values are not parsed if the `BASE` is anything other than `DECIMAL`.
+Exception -13 will be thrown instead, when the unrecognized word is not found in the dictionary.

 Floating point values when parsed from the input are directly pushed on the floating point stack.
 Floating point values must include a `E` or `D` exponent.
 An `E` exponent marks a single precision floating point value (see